mootoday/www-mootoday-com/src/content/blog/develop-cypress-end-to-end-tests-on-gitpod-io-virtual-desktop-included/index.md

 A few lines of configuration and we're up and running with Cypress on Gitpod.io.
 Make sure you have a look at the [pull request](https://github.com/mootoday/cypress-on-gitpod/pull/1) where I provided a few annotations in the code.

-### I'm writing a book, Cloud Native Web Development

-If you want to learn how to develop modern, cloud-native web applications end-to-end, please sign up for updates at [https://gumroad.com/mikenikles](https://gumroad.com/mikenikles) or follow me on X [@mootoday](https://x.com/mootoday).
-The book features content such as this blog post with more details and additional stories based on my two decades of experience in developing software.

 👋